BagunasJohnrey/Catering-Python/README.md

 - **SMS Notification**:
   - Automatic SMS notifications upon successful booking.

+---

+## Sustainable Development Goals (SDGs) Integration

+This **Catering Service Management System** integrates multiple Sustainable Development Goals (SDGs) into its design and functionality.
+The selected goals focus on promoting health, sustainability, and climate action in the catering industry.
+Below is an explanation of the chosen SDGs and their integration into the project:

+### **SDG 3: Good Health and Well-being**
+**Objective:** Ensure healthy lives and promote well-being for all at all ages.
+**Implementation in the Project:**
+- The system promotes healthy eating habits by providing **vegetarian**, **vegan**, and **gluten-free food packages** as part of the menu options.
+- These options are highlighted as healthier alternatives for users, encouraging better nutritional choices for their events.
+- This feature directly aligns with improving well-being through better dietary practices.

+### **SDG 12: Responsible Consumption and Production**
+**Objective:** Ensure sustainable consumption and production patterns.
+**Implementation in the Project:**
+- The system encourages **eco-friendly practices**, such as using **biodegradable tableware** and sourcing ingredients from **sustainable farms**.
+- Event details include options for users to suggest themes or setups that prioritize minimal waste and sustainable materials.
+- By emphasizing efficient resource use, the project aligns with SDG 12 to reduce the environmental impact of catering events.

+### **SDG 13: Climate Action**
+**Objective:** Take urgent action to combat climate change and its impacts.
+**Implementation in the Project:**
+- The catering service prioritizes **locally sourced ingredients**, reducing the carbon emissions associated with long-distance transportation.
+- The inclusion of **plant-based meal options** helps lower the environmental impact of livestock farming, which contributes significantly to greenhouse gas emissions.
+- The system minimizes the carbon footprint by incorporating sustainable catering methods into its service offerings.

+---

 ### Admin Features
 - **View All Bookings**:
   - Admin can view all existing bookings.